Gender Queer: A Memoir

-Gender Queer: A Memoir is a 2019 graphic memoir written and illustrated by Maia Kobabe.
+Gender Queer: A Memoir is a 2019 American graphic memoir written and illustrated by Maia Kobabe.
 It recounts Kobabe's journey from adolescence to adulthood and the author's exploration of gender identity and sexuality, ultimately identifying as being outside of the gender binary.

+Gender Queer involves topics such as gender euphoria, gender dysphoria, and asexuality using both narrative and illustrations.
+They begin telling their story from childhood to the present day and include many important experiences in their life: their first period, learning about what it means to be transgender, first relationship, and numerous others.

 Gender Queer initially received a small printing and was marketed toward older teens and adults.
 It increasingly entered the collections of high school and middle school libraries after receiving an Alex Award in 2020, an award given by the American Library Association to "books written for adults that have special appeal to young adults ages 12 through 18."
-Since 2021, its inclusion in American libraries, particularly school libraries, has been frequently challenged by parents, based on the presence of some sexually explicit illustrations.
-The American Library Association ranked it as the most challenged book in 2021.
+Since 2021, its inclusion in American libraries, particularly school libraries, has been frequently challenged, based on the presence of sexually explicit illustrations.
+The American Library Association ranked it as the most challenged book in 2021, 2022, and 2023.

+The book holds the Guinness World Record for "Most banned book of the year".

 Composition and publication

-After coming out as nonbinary in 2016, Kobabe (who uses Spivak pronouns) began drawing black-and-white cartoons about eir experience with eir gender identity, and publishing them on Instagram.
-E later used these cartoons as the basis for Gender Queer.
-E stated that e was motivated in part by eir difficulty in explaining eir gender to eir parents after coming out.
+After coming out as non-binary in 2016, Kobabe (who uses the Spivak pronouns, e/em/eir) began drawing black-and-white cartoons about their experience with their gender identity, and publishing them on Instagram.
+They later used these cartoons as the basis for Gender Queer.
+They stated that they were motivated in part by their difficulty in explaining their gender to their parents after coming out.

 Gender Queer was published by Lion Forge Comics on May 28, 2019, receiving a small initial print run of 5,000 copies.
-The book was marketed to adults and older teens, and Kobabe has stated that this was eir intended audience when writing the book.
+The book was marketed to adults and older teens, and Kobabe has stated that their intended audience was 16-plus.
 Following Lion Forge's merger with Oni Press in May 2019, Oni–Lion Forge Publishing Group (OLFPG) has continued to republish Gender Queer now under their Oni Press imprint.
 In July 2022, a new hardcover edition was released by Oni Press with a foreword by ND Stevenson and an afterword by Kobabe.